-In the event that there is a loss of power to the wndlass the anchor can be raised and/or lowered manually by using the emergency handle located in the bow locker (See figure 3.24.1).
+In the event that there is a loss of power to the wndlass the anchor can be raised and/or lowered manually by using the emergency handle located in the bow locker.

-If there is a loss of power to the windlass, check the "WINDLASS" circuit breaker located on the battery switch breaker panel (See figure 4.2.1).
+If there is a loss of power to the windlass, check the "WINDLASS" circuit breaker located on the Breaker Panel located on the starboard gunwale opposite the helm (See figure 4.7.1).
 If the breaker is tripped, reset the breaker by pushing the lever up.
 If the breaker continues to trip, have the anchor windlass system checked by a qualified marine electrician.